james2406/CodeFirstGirls-York2016/1-html /README.md

 ## Task Two

+1. Scroll to the top and click 'Clone or download'
+2. Download the code into your session_1 folder (by clicking 'Download ZIP' in the bottom right)
+3. Extract the zip file and delete the zip
-1. Open the session_1 folder created in your text editor of choice (sublimetext, atom...)
+4. Open the the session_1 folder in your text editor
+5. Open the file example.html in Chrome and look around with the developer tools
+6. Open the file notes.html in your text editor.
+7. Change notes.html into valid html so that it looks like notes_solution.jpg